polluxbao/vanibao-bookstore/README.md

 ### o Purpose
 **why is it being developed?**

-An online bookstore names Vanibao which users can purchase textbooks and reference books
+An online bookstore names VaniBao which users can purchase textbooks and reference books

 ### o Applicability